-Name and Designation of Director/ KMP Percentage (%) increase in remuneration in the financial year Mr. Ashish Maheshwari, Managing Director 166.67 Mrs. Minoshi Maheshwari, Director Nil Mr. Kunal Mahendra Bhakta, Independent Director Nil Mr. Gandhi Gamji, Independent Director Nil Mr. Mangina Srinivas Rao, Independent Director Nil Mrs. Purnima Singh Kamble, Independent Director Nil Mr. Pranav Maheshwari, Senior Vice President - Business Development 66.67 Mr. Amol Mantri, Chief Financial Officer Not Applicable^ Mr. Udayan Shukla, Company Secretary and Compliance Officer Not Applicable Note: ^Mr. Amol Mantri, Chief Financial Officer is drawing remuneration from Balaxi Global DMCC, Wholly Owned Subsidiary of the Company.
-Mr. Udayan Shukla was appointed as Company Secretary and Compliance Officer of the Company with effect from November 05, 2022.
-Hence, his remuneration is not comparable.
-The percentage (%) increase in the median remuneration of employees in the financial year: 18.24 4 The number of permanent employees on the rolls of Company 51
+Name and Designation of Director/ KMP Percentage (%) increase in remuneration in the financial year Mr. Ashish Maheshwari, Managing Director 166.67 Mrs. Minoshi Maheshwari, Director Nil Mr. Kunal Mahendra Bhakta, Independent Director Nil Mr. Gandhi Gamji, Independent Director Nil Mr. Mangina Srinivas Rao, Independent Director Nil Mrs. Purnima Singh Kamble, Independent Director Nil Mr. Pranav Maheshwari, Senior Vice President - Busines s Development 66.67 Mr. Amol Mantri, Chief Financial Officer Not Applicable^ Mr. Udayan Shukla, Company Secretary and Compliance Officer Not Applicable Note: ^Mr. Amol Mantri, Chief Financial Officer is drawi from Balaxi Global DMCC, Wholly Owned Subsidiary of Mr. Udayan Shukla was appointed as Company Secretary Officer of the Company with effect from November 05, remuneration is not comparable. • The percentage (%) increase in the median employees in the financial year: remuneration of 18.24 4 The number of permanent employees on the r olls of Company: 51

-Average percentile increase already made in the salaries of Average percentile increase in the salaries of was 27.70% whereas the increase in remuneration of Managerial Personnel 166.67%. was Members of the Company at the 79th AGM held on July 11, 2022, re-appointed Mr. Ashish Maheshwari as Managing Director of the Company for a period of five years from May 03, 2022 at a remuneration of ₹ 80,00,000/per annum.
+Average percentile increase in the salaries of employees other than the Managerial Personnel was 27.70% whereas the increase in remuneration of Managerial Personnel was 166.67%.
+Members of the Company at the 79th AGM held on July 11, 2022, re-appointed Mr. Ashish Maheshwari as Managing Director of the Company for a period of five years from May 03, 2022 at a remuneration of ₹ 80,00,000/per annum.
 The remuneration was increased by the Members on the recommendation of the Nomination and Remuneration Committee and the Board of Directors from ₹ 30,00,000/- per annum to ₹ 80,00,000/- per annum.

-6 Affirmation that the remuneration is as per the remuneration policy of the Company:
+Affirmation that the remuneration is as per the remuneration policy of the Company: